Showing posts with label Hertfordshire. Show all posts

 cc-by-sa/2.0 - © John Salmon - geograph.org.uk/p/3285903

 John Byatt (bap.
-30 Sep 1753 in Elsenham, Essex), son of Edward Byart and Ann Brown, married Sarah Pewter (bap.
-4 Apr 1754 at St Mary's Church, Ware, Hertfordshire) daughter of George and Grace Pewter, at St Mary's Church, Elsenham, Essex on 17 Nov 1775.
-Various records spell his surname as Byart or Biatt and one calls him James, but as time goes by, the spelling Byatt becomes consistent and all other records are for John.
+30 Sep 1753 in Elsenham, Essex), son of Edward Byart and Ann Brown, married Sarah Pewter (sic) (bap.
+4 Apr 1754 at St Mary's Church, Ware, Hertfordshire) daughter of George Poulter and Grace Calvert, at St Mary's Church, Elsenham, Essex on 17 Nov 1775.
+Various records spell his surname as Byart or Biatt and one erroneously calls him James, but Byatt becomes consistent and all other records are for John.
+The original of Sarah's baptism record reads Powtor, but was transcribed Pewter.
+In many previous generations of her ancestors the name was consistently spelt Poulter.

 John and Sarah had ten children, baptised at St Mary's Church, Elsenham: